-- 175. The Subcommittee on Internal Arrangements consists of - - (a) the Deputy Speaker; - (b) eight members of the majority party in the Assembly; - (c) two members of the largest minority party in the Assembly; and - (d) one member of each of the other minority parties in the Assembly.
+- 175. The Subcommittee on Internal Arrangements consists of - - (a) the Deputy Speaker; - (b) five members from the majority party in the Assembly; - (c) one member from each of the three largest minority parties in the Assembly; and - (d) one member from each of three of the other minority parties in the Assembly.